satra/NiPyPe-Paper/nipype_paper.rst

-NiPyPe standardizes running and accessing help information irrespective of whether the underlying software is a matlab program, a command line tool or script.
+NiPyPe standardizes running and accessing help information irrespective of whether the underlying software is a matlab program, a command line tool or a script\ :sup:``[b] <#cmnt2>`_`\ .
 The framework deals with translating inputs into appropriate form (e.g., command line arguments or matlab scripts) for executing the underlying tools in the right way, while presenting the user with a uniform interface.

 .. figure:: images/image05.png
    :align: center